rollup/plugins/packages/commonjs/README.md

   console.log(dep);
   ```

 - `"auto"`: This is complementary to how [`output.exports`](https://rollupjs.org/guide/en/#outputexports): `"auto"` works in Rollup: If a module has a default export and no named exports, requiring that module returns the default export.
 In all other cases, the namespace is returned.
-For external dependencies, a corresponding interop helper is added:
+For external dependencies when using `esmExternals: true`, a corresponding interop helper is added:

   ```js
   // output